Building a Halal Investment Portfolio in Malaysia: From Saving to Investing

 • Individual REIT Shares: Buy specific REITs directly on Bursa Malaysia.
 You choose which property types and how much of each.

-• Unit Trust Funds: A fund manager builds a diversified REIT portfolio for you.
+• Unit Trust Funds: Fund manager builds diversified REIT portfolio for you.
 You pay a fee for professional management.

 • Robo-Advisors: Platforms automatically include REITs in your portfolio based on your risk profile.